Chapter 2, Security Considerations for Small Businesses

 As you might imagine, the situation below is a security

 The text changes its point of view in the next several pages,

-security professionals.
-We are shown each item through the eyes of the
+to IT security professionals.
+We are shown each item through the

 basic announcement of our

 services - We should not forget that a web presence can

 exist to allow the business to be found.

 Not so long ago, there were telephone books that were used by

 practically everyone to find potential vendors of any product or

 service.
 I am ashamed to call the puny directory that was